juhotter/KnowledgeGraphsProject/README.md

 ```

-We can query the businesses and the surrounding hotels with this:
+After the linking step, we are now able to query the businesses and the surrounding hotels with the following:

 ```
 PREFIX schema: <http://schema.org/>